-2.1.2 Refer to the dust-collector owner's manual to set up the dust collector and prepare it for operation.

-2.2 Connect Conveying (flex) Hose

-2.2.1 Connect the smaller-diameter flex hose between the cabinet-hopper pipe adaptor and reclaimer inlet adaptor, and connect the larger-diameter hose between the reclaimer outlet and dust collector inlet.
-It is easier to slip the hose over the adaptors and create a tighter seal if the first two or three inches of wire are removed from the inside of the hose.
+- 2.1.4 Refer to the dust-collector owner's manual to set up the dust collector and prepare it for operation. - 2.2 Connect Conveying (flex) Hoses Figure 5 Refer to Page 36, Figure 43 for hose sizes - 2.2.1 Connect the two smallest diameter flexible conveying hoses between the cabinet hopper transition tubes and wye pipe adaptor.
+It is easier to slip the hose over the adaptor and to create a tighter seal if the first two or three inches of wire are removed from the inside of the hose.
 Use care not to damage the hose.
-Clamp flex hose securely in position with worm clamps provided.
-NOTE: The hose wire helps dissipate static electricity in the conveying hose and also helps ground each segment.
-In order for the hose wire to dissipate static electricity, the wire must touch the metal of each segment.
+NOTE: The hose wire helps dissipate static electricity in the conveying hose, and helps ground each segment.
+For the hose wire to dissipate static electricity, the wire must touch the metal of each segment.
+Clamp the flex hose securely with worm clamps provided. - 2.2.2 Connect the intermediate diameter flex hose between the wye pipe and reclaimer inlet adaptor.
+Clamp the flex hose securely with worm clamps provided.